Aromatic compound: Monocyclic arenes

 Of annulenes larger than benzene, [12]annulene and [14]annulene are weakly aromatic compounds and [18]annulene, Cyclooctadecanonaene, is aromatic, though strain within the structure causes a slight deviation from the precisely planar structure necessary for aromatic categorization.
 Another example of a non-benzylic monocyclic arene is the cyclopropenyl (cyclopropenium cation), which satisfies Hückel's rule with an n equal to 0.
 Note, only the cationic form of this cyclic propenyl is aromatic, given that neutrality in this compound would violate either the octet rule or Hückel's rule.

 Other non-benzylic monocyclic arenes include the aforementioned heteroarenes that can replace carbon atoms with other heteroatoms such as N, O or S. Common examples of these are the five-membered pyrrole and six-membered pyridine, both of which have a substituted nitrogen.

 Polycyclic aromatic hydrocarbons

 Hexabenzocoronene is a large polycyclic aromatic hydrocarbon.

 Polycyclic aromatic hydrocarbons, also known as polynuclear aromatic compounds (PAHs) are aromatic hydrocarbons that consist of fused aromatic rings and do not contain heteroatoms or carry substituents.
 Naphthalene is the simplest example of a PAH.
 PAHs occur in oil, coal, and tar deposits, and are produced as byproducts of fuel burning (whether fossil fuel or biomass).
 As pollutants, they are of concern because some compounds have been identified as carcinogenic, mutagenic, and teratogenic.
 PAHs are also found in cooked foods.
 Studies have shown that high levels of PAHs are found, for example, in meat cooked at high temperatures such as grilling or barbecuing, and in smoked fish.
 They are also a good candidate molecule to act as a basis for the earliest forms of life.
 In graphene the PAH motif is extended to large 2D sheets.

+Inorganic aromatics

+A few inorganic silicon ring compounds with similar structure have been synthesized that are also referred to as aromatic.